-Risks of accidental injury to children are minimised because staff undertake generally effective risk assessments which help to identify and minimise potential hazards.
-On one occasion there were too many children using the mini trampoline and this compromised children's safety.
-Staff have established robust systems to monitor the indoor and outdoor premises to ensure they are safe and secure.
-They have a good understanding of children's individual abilities and of how to achieve a balance between freedom and setting safe limits.
-This means that children have opportunities to safely participate in a range of well-planned indoor and outdoor activities.
+Risks of accidental injury to children are minimised because staff undertake effective risk assessments which help to identify and minimise potential hazards.
+Staff have established generally effective systems to monitor the indoor and outdoor premises to ensure they are safe and secure.
+On some occasions the temperature of the pre-school room is too low.
+Staff have a good understanding of children's individual abilities and of how to achieve a balance between freedom and setting safe limits.
+This allows children to learn some sense of danger and to safely participate in a range of well-planned indoor and outdoor activities.

-Children stay safe because staff enable them to independently access a range of good quality toys and equipment which meets safety standards.
+Children stay safe because staff enable them to independently access a range of good quality toys and equipment which meet safety standards.
 They implement policies and procedures effectively to help ensure that children are safeguarded.
-Regular communication with parents contributes to children's safety.
+Regular and effective communication with parents contributes to children's safety.